sata-deep/d-band-center/README.md

 4. Run the executable DOSutility from where you have the DOSCAR file.

 Use Total d-DOS option (1) to print the d-band centers.
-Once the atoms are selected the code prints the d-DOS for the up and down electrons for the selected atoms in a file called **d-ud.dat**.
+Once the atoms are selected the code prints the d-DOS for the up and down electrons for the selected atoms in a file called **d-ud.dat** (in addition to printing the d-band centers of those selected atoms).